weavenet/sqser/README.md

 Messages can be encrypted before being placed in SQS.

 If the **:secret** option is specified, the message will be symetrically encrypted with the given secret before the job is queued.

+For example:

+    job.queue_job :secret => 'this-is-a-secret'

 Messages can then be retrieved from the queue and decrypted by specifying **:secret** option to process.

+    queue.process :secret => 'this-is-a-secret'

 Currently only a single message can be used per SQS Queue.